 First, plant-based protein is healthy for everyone.
 Next, plant-based protein is budget friendly, costing less than poultry, meat, or seafood.
 It’s more planet friendly as well.
 Need another reason?
 It’s healthy to mix up our protein sources.
 We can get plenty of protein from plants.
 In fact, you may already enjoy many of these foods, not even realizing that they are providing you with healthy plant-based protein.

 How Much Protein Do We Need?

 The answer might surprise you.
-The daily recommended intake is approximately 46 grams for women and 56 grams for men.
+The minimum daily recommended intake is approximately 46 grams for women and 56 grams for men.
 A more personal way to figure your need is by multiplying your weight in pounds by .36 (or .8 grams per kilo).
 This number will tell you approximately how many grams a day your body needs.
 This will vary with age, exercise levels and special health concerns (like pregnancy and other circumstances), but it’s a good starting point.